 It’s not quite uncommon to meet photographers with storage needs in the multiple terabyte range, each day adding more storage to their network drives.

+All of which should house somewhere in the cloud to make them accessible anywhere and back them up at the same time.
+With so many options, things can get confusing.
 I would suggest putting features and ease over price, while trying either the free-trial periods, or enjoying the free storage option offered by these five companies before making a final decision.